The Guns of Navarone (film): Plot

 The group is captured trying to find a doctor for Franklin's gangrenous leg.
 They overpower their captors and escape in German uniforms, leaving Franklin behind to receive medical attention.
 Franklin is injected with scopolamine and repeats Mallory's misinformation.
 The Germans redeploy forces from the fortress, to counter the anticipated coastal landing.
 In the village of Navarone, Miller discovers his explosives have been sabotaged by Anna who confesses the Germans recruited her in exchange for her release.
 Maria shoots her dead before Mallory can execute her.

 Mallory and Miller infiltrate the gun position while Stavros and Spyros create distractions in town.
 Maria and Brown steal a boat for their escape.
 Spyros dies in a shootout with a German officer, and Brown is stabbed during the boat theft.
 Mallory and Miller plant explosives on the guns and prepare a booby trap on the track of an ammunition hoist.
 The Germans force entry into the gun emplacement and defuse the explosives planted on the guns as Mallory and Miller escape down the cliff and into the stolen boat.
 A wounded Stavros is helped aboard by Mallory, resolving their feud.

 Allied destroyers approach to rescue the trapped British troops and the Germans open fire on them.
 When the hoist reaches Miller's booby trap, the hidden explosives blast apart the fortress and the guns are silenced.
 Mallory's team is rescued by the British convoy.
 Stavros has fallen in love with Maria and returns to Navarone with her.
-Mallory and Miller observe the aftermath of their success from a destroyer.
+Mallory and Miller observe the aftermath of their success from a destroyer en route to Keros.